Magamanny/Magamanny/README.md

 - 👀 I’m interested in C.
 - 🌱 I’m currently learning FreeRTOS
 - 💞️ I’m looking to collaborate on embbeded C and Linux Projects.
-- 📫 How to reach me emaila at magamanny@gmail.com
+- 📫 How to reach me..
+Email me at magamanny@gmail.com

 <!---
 Magamanny/Magamanny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.